-Bureau facilities are currently closed to the public.
+Main Bureau offices are currently closed to the public.
+Core viewing facilities are accessible by appointment.

 The Austin Core Research Center (CRC), located adjacent to Bureau headquarters, is the Bureau's main core repository for core and rock material donated to the University.
 More than 700,000 boxes of core and cuttings from wells drilled throughout Texas, the U.S., and the world are available at this facility for public viewing and research.
 Public facilities include core examination layout rooms and processing rooms for slabbing core.
 Nominal fees are charged to rent table space and to view core.
 Other services are available upon request.